 Some of the main manufacturers of five-axis machining units include CB Ferrari, Deckel Maho, Mori Seiki, Mazak, Kao Ming, Willemin, Ferrari and Hitachi.
 Even though there are numerous dealers out there, the manufacturers of these machining centers mostly come from Asia.

 Some of the most popular brands here include:

 - DMG – A conglomerate of Japanese and German manufacturers which is also one of the best machining center producers in the world.
 There are many DMG machining centers that can be found in our catalog.

 - Mazak – A famous Japanese manufacturer of machine tools with its global corporation being based in Japan and specializing in professional CNC machining centers and lathes as well as support hardware.

 - Okuma – Another Japanese manufacturer which produces machine tools such as lathes, machining centers, and grinding machines.
 Particularly known for its Okuma 5-axis machining centers that give the ability to manufacture high precision parts.

 The good thing is that there are many different brands of 5-axis machining centers, making it easy to choose from the different specifications – or the perfect use of a machining center.

-You can search for five axis machining centers by technical specifications such as size of each axis in millimeters (X, Y or Z) as well as year of manufacture.
+You can search for five-axis machining centers by technical specifications such as the size of each axis in millimeters (X, Y or Z) as well as the year of manufacture.
 And even though there are many new models of machining centers, finding a used one can also be a good idea that comes at a relatively low price.

-Therefore, some of the most common and popular models on the used marketplace for 5-axis machining centers start from year 2000 and vary in terms of prices, features and types.
+Therefore, some of the most common and popular models in the used marketplace for 5-axis machining centers start from the year 2000 and vary in terms of prices, features and types.